-Skills, experience, expertise and period of office of each Director (Recommendation: 2.6)
+Skills, experience, expertise and period of office of each Director (Recommendation: 2.2)

-A profile of each Director setting out their skills, experience, expertise and period of office is set out in the Directors' Report on page 5.
+A profile of each Director setting out their skills, experience, expertise and period of office is set out in the Directors' Report on page 5 of the 2016 Annual Report.

 The Board reviews the competencies of the existing Board regularly to ensure that its members have the mix of skills, experience, expertise and diversity that will best increase the Board's effectiveness.
 The Board is of the view that its current composition represents the mix of sills and diversity for which the Board is looking to achieve in membership of the Board.
-The Board comprises directors with the following skills and experience that the Board considers to be particularly relevant to the Company: strategic thinking; financial management and analytical skills, experience in business management; risk management knowledge and expertise; fund raising skills; industry knowledge and expertise; people management skills; change management skills and marketing and public relations experience.
+The Board comprises directors with the following skills and experience that the Board considers to be particularly relevant to the Company: strategic thinking; financial management and analytical skills; experience in business management; risk management knowledge and expertise; fund raising skills; industry knowledge and expertise; people management skills; change management skills and marketing and public relations experience.

-Director independence (Recommendations: 2.1, 2.2, 2.3, 2.6)
+Director independence (Recommendations: 2.3, 2.4, 2.5)

-The Board does not have a majority of directors who are independent.
-The Board considers its composition is, and continues to be, appropriate for the Company's current operations and size.
-The Company considers that each of its directors possess the right combination of skills and experience suitable for building the Company and delivering shareholder value.
+The Board has a combination of independent and non-independent directors.
+The Board considers its composition is, and continues to be, appropriate for the Company's current operations.
+The Company considers that each of its directors possess the right combination of skills and experience suitable for building the Company.
 The Board will continue to monitor its composition as the Company's operations evolve, and will appoint further independent directors if considered appropriate.

-The Board considers the independence of directors having regard to the relationships listed in Box 2.1 of the Principles & Recommendations and the Company's materiality thresholds.
+The Board considers the independence of directors having regard to the relationships listed in Box 2.3 of the Principles & Recommendations and the Company's materiality thresholds and has adopted a Policy on Assessing the Independence of Directors.
 The Board has agreed on the following guidelines, as set out in the Company's Board Charter for assessing the materiality of matters:

-- Balance sheet items are material if they have a value of more than 10% of pro-forma net asset. - Profit and loss items are material if they will have an impact on the current year operating result of 10% or more. - Items are also material if they impact on the reputation of the Company, involve a breach of legislation, are outside the ordinary course of business, could affect the Company's rights to its assets, if accumulated would trigger the quantitative tests, involve a contingent liability that would have a probable effect of 10% or more on balance sheet or profit and loss items, or will have an effect on operations which is likely to result in an increase or decrease in net income or dividend distribution of more than 10%. - Contracts will be considered material if they are outside the ordinary course of business, contain exceptionally onerous provisions in the opinion of the Board, impact on income or distribution in excess of the quantitative tests, there is a likelihood that either party will default, and the default may trigger any of the quantitative or qualitative tests, are essential to the activities of the Company and cannot be replaced, or cannot be replaced without an increase in cost which triggers any of the quantitative tests, contain or trigger change of control provisions, are between or for the benefit of related parties, or otherwise trigger the quantitative tests.
+- Balance sheet items are material if they have a value of more than 10% of pro-forma net asset. - Profit and loss items are material if they will have an impact on the current year operating result of 10% or more. - Items are also material if they impact on the reputation of the Company, involve a breach of legislation, are outside the ordinary course of business, could affect the Company's rights to its assets, if accumulated would trigger the quantitative tests, involve a contingent liability that would have a probable effect of 10% or more on balance sheet or profit and loss items, or will have an effect on operations which is likely to result in an increase or decrease in net income or dividend distribution of more than 10%.

+Contracts will be considered material if they are outside the ordinary course of business, contain exceptionally onerous provisions in the opinion of the Board, impact on income or distribution in excess of the quantitative tests, there is a likelihood that either party will default, and the default may trigger any of the quantitative or qualitative tests, are essential to the activities of the Company and cannot be replaced, or cannot be replaced without an increase in cost which triggers any of the quantitative tests, contain or trigger change of control provisions, are between or for the benefit of related parties, or otherwise trigger the quantitative tests.